-Staff recommends approval of up to \$425,000 from the State Account to partially fund the Aquifer Recharge Pilot Study contingent on resolution of the items in the issues/additional needs section.
+Staff recommends approval of up to \$125,000 from the State Account to complete the funding for the Aquifer Recharge Pilot Study contingent on resolution of the item in the issues/additional needs section.

 All products, data and information developed as a result of this grant must be provided to the CWCB in hard copy and electronic format as part of the project documentation.
 This information will in turn be made widely available to Basin Roundtables and the general public and will help promote the development of a common technical platform.